Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions

 \subsubsection{Signal Processing}

-In signal processing, the challenges are marked by a multitude of design requirements and the presence of complex, often intractable optimization problems.
-The generative AI agent can first assist researchers in crafting customized optimization problems tailored to the specific MIMO configuration and studied scenario.
-This step translates complex intended design requirements and multifaceted optimization challenges into structured, solvable problems.
-Then, the generative AI agent steps in to further refine these problems into more manageable and solvable forms.
+The research challenges in signal processing are represented by a multitude of design requirements and the presence of complex and intractable optimization problems.
+The generative AI agent can first assist researchers in constructing customized design problems tailored to the specific MIMO configuration and studied scenario.
+This step can help researchers translate complex intended design requirements and various optimization challenges into intuitive and solvable problems.
+Then, the generative AI agent can further refine these problems into more manageable and solvable forms.
 This capability is achieved through a comprehensive analysis of the optimization design problem features, leveraging the generative AI agent's deep learning capabilities and extensive knowledge base.